 Ovarian hyperstimulation syndrome

-Another significant reason to follow the FET path is OHSS: ovarian hyperstimulation syndrome.
+Another significant reason to follow the FET path is to prevent OHSS: ovarian hyperstimulation syndrome.
 As the Mayo Clinic succinctly explains: “Ovarian hyperstimulation syndrome is an exaggerated response to excess hormones.
 It usually occurs in women taking injectable hormone medications to stimulate the development of eggs in the ovaries.
 Ovarian hyperstimulation syndrome causes the ovaries to swell and become painful.”

 Let me break this one down: when we take all the meds to get all the eggs to make all the embryos, our ovaries can work triple time, and they need a reset and a rest.
 After loading up on the medications we need in order to stimulate follicle production and get an abundance of eggs, the ovaries can become engorged, causing the blood vessels to swell and leak fluid into areas of the abdomen.
 This results in pain and risk to varying degrees.
 Sometimes we simply need our body to regulate and balance our hormones.